IStReS aims at offering different tools of reference to scholars working in the field of Iberian Studies:

 - To use available IT tools to develop an appropriate methodology for cataloging the available bibliographic references and making them more accessible to users.

-- To consolidate the field of Iberian Studies and make it more visible through the creation of a multilingual website which will also host a directory of researchers who are relevant to the field.
+- To consolidate the field of Iberian Studies and make it more visible through the creation of a website which will also host a directory of researchers who are relevant to the field.

 - To promote exchange and collaboration between researchers, research centers and groups, and project teams that are actively working in the field of Iberian Studies on both sides of the Atlantic.